Outback (G.I. Joe): Toys

 Outback was first released as an action figure in 1987.

 The figure was repainted and released as part of the Night Force line in 1988, packaged with Crazylegs.

 A new version of Outback was released in 1993 as part of the 'Battle Corps' line.
 A year later the figure was re-released in different colors.

 Outback was due to be released as part of the Direct-To-Consumer line but the wave featuring him was cancelled.
 Outback and the other figures in the wave were later released by the G.I.
 Joe Collectors Club.

 Outback was released in 25th anniversary form as part of the "Assault on Cobra Island" set.

-Outback was also released as part of the "Tiger Force" set.

 Comics

 Marvel Comics

 In the Marvel Comics G.I.
 Joe series, he first appeared in G.I.
 Joe: A Real American Hero #59 (May 1987).
 He has been testing government issued survival equipment and is picked up by a group of Joes returning from weapons testing.
 The entire group then has to battle an attack by Cobra Commander and Raptor.
 In issue #61, he is ordered to leave three of his fellow Joes (Stalker, Quick Kick, and Snow Job) behind in order that someone might know they had been captured.
 Despite the orders, he has trouble dealing with this.
 His escape from Borovia is detailed in the sixth issue of the 'Special Missions' spin-off series.
 Outback returns alone to G.I.
 Joe's Utah headquarters.
 Leatherneck and Mutt voice how they dislike he has returned alone.
 The former persists on this topic, leaning into Outback, who pulls a knife on him.
 The situation is resolved without further violence.
 Later, the Joes are rescued by another team.
 They track down Outback and reassure him he did the right thing.
 His escape had given them enough hope to make it through the ordeal.

 Outback is later a part of reserve force of Joes that arrive to add the Joes already on Cobra Island taking part in the Cobra Island Civil War.

 Outback is one of the observers when Cobra Commander leads an attack on Castle Destro.